-Get started with climaemet 1.0.0
+Get started with climaemet

-API Key
+API key

-Get your API Key
+Get your API key

 a.
-Set API Key with aemet_api_key()
+Set API key with aemet_api_key()

 This is the recommended option.
-Just type:
+Run:

 aemet_api_key("YOUR_API_KEY", install = TRUE)